alnutile/yacms/README.md

 # YACms

-So this will attempt to be a CMS that has 100% of it's docs in https://filamentphp.com/ and https://laravel.com plus an libraries it uses.
+So this will attempt to be a CMS that has 100% of it's docs in https://filamentphp.com/ and https://laravel.com (oh and JetStream) plus an libraries it uses.

 The goal will to not be like TwillCMS or Statamic CMS and have docs that seem to have some 'gray' areas or do things differently than Laravel and then not really explain how to do it. (looking at your TwillCMS).